12 Interesting Facts About Neptune: What the Ancients Didn’t Know

 What would happen if Neptune exploded

+So how would Neptune crush you?
 Scientists believe the disappearance of Neptune would likely not affect the Earth.
 It is too far to cause us any harm.
-Neighboring Pluto will most likely be affected, while Uranus may change its orbit a little closer to Saturn; the rest of the planets should not be affected, though.
+Neighbouring Pluto will most likely be affected, while Uranus may change its orbit a little closer to Saturn; the rest of the planets should not be affected, though.
 However, the fact that Neptune is at the very edge of the solar system raises another danger.
 Scientists simulated a situation in which Neptune could be affected by a neighbouring star that came close enough to our Solar System.
 The simulations suggest that a passing star only needs to change Neptune’s orbit by 0.1%, a distance three times the distance between the Earth and the Sun, for all the planets in the Solar System to descend into chaos.
-Fortunately, this probability is extremely small, so we hardly need to worry about it.
+Fortunately, this probability is minuscule, so we hardly need to worry about it.

 So far, our technology is underdeveloped for exploring Neptune up close.
-The weather on this planet is absolutely terrible, and there is no oxygen or solid surface.
+This planet’s weather is terrible, and there is no oxygen or solid surface.
 We can’t even land on it, so we will have to rely on powerful telescopes and robotic missions to learn any new information about this planet.
+Let’s be patient, and maybe we will discover some new fun facts about Neptune soon.

 Related Articles